 What are the public holidays in the Netherlands?

-Public holidays in the Netherlands offer a chance for employees to rest and celebrate various national and regional events.
-Here’s a comprehensive guide to the public holidays in the Netherlands for 2024, including what to expect and general rules about these days.
+Public holidays in the Netherlands provide employees with a chance to rest and celebrate various national and regional events.
+Here’s a comprehensive guide to the public holidays in the Netherlands for 2025, including what to expect and general rules about these days.

 Overview of Public Holidays